Plaid Component

 The Module Builder canvas looks like the following when complete:

-On completion, you can log in to your bank account and see your balances as shown below:
+On completion, you can log into your bank account and view your balances as shown below:

 Resources